isotopp/isotopp.github.io/content/posts/2021-09-17-binding-the-orm.md

 The comment has been stripped, you can still see the double spaces.

-Old fashioned SQL comments and shell comments seem to die already in the client:
+Old-fashioned SQL comments and shell comments seem to die already in the client:

 ```sql
 mysql [localhost:8025] {msandbox} (kris) > select -- keks